 This such a vital topic in light of the USDA proposal to relax restrictions on high speed pig slaughter.

-Our event is co-sponsored by the Cultural Affairs Program and the Animal Outreach Club, my last as co-adviser.
+Our event is co-sponsored by the Cultural Affairs Program and the Animal Outreach Club.
 We are honored to bring this caliber of professionals and visionaries to our campus and the evening promises not to disappoint.

 Free and open to the public.
 Come one, come all and meet these extraordinary movers and shakers, and be inspired to help make the change we need to see.